vuikit/vuikit/README.md

 })
 ```

-Extending the component allows changing the output or adding specific features.
+Changing the output or adding specific features is straight forward by extending a component.

 ```js
 import Vue from 'vue'